-We used the simulator to evaluate the performance of diskdirected I/O, with the throughput for transferring large files as our performance metric.
-The primary factor used in our experiments was the file system, which could be one of three alternatives: traditional caching, disk-directed, or disk-directed with block-list presort (defined in Figure 1c).
+We used the simulator to evaluate the performance of disk-directed I/O, with the throughput for transferring large files as our performance metric.
+The primary factor used in our experiments was the file system, which could be one of three alternatives: traditional caching, disk-directed, or disk-directed with block-list presort (defined in Figure 2c).
 We repeated this experiment for a variety of system configurations; each configuration was defined by a combination of the file-access pattern, disk layout, number of CPs, number of IOPs, and number of disks.
 Each test case was replicated in five independent trials, to account for randomness in the disk layouts and in the network.
 To be fair, the total transfer time included waiting for all I/O to complete, including outstanding write-behind and prefetch requests.

 The file and disk layout.
 Our experiments transferred a one- or two-dimensional array of records.
 Two-dimensional arrays were stored in the file in row-major order.
 The file was striped across disks, block by block.
 The file size in all cases was 10 MB (1280 8-KB blocks).
-While 10 MB is not a large file, preliminary tests showed qualitatively similar results with 100 and 1000 MB files.
+While 10 MB is not a large file, preliminary tests showed qualitatively similar results with 100 and 1000 MB files (see page 23).
 Thus, 10 MB was a compromise to save simulation time.

-Within each disk, the blocks of the file were laid out according to one of two strategies: contiguous, where the logical blocks of the file were laid out in consecutive physical blocks on disk, or random-blocks, where blocks were placed at random physical locations.
-A real file system would be somewhere between the two.
-As confirmed by our own preliminary tests, it would have performance somewhere between the two.
+Within each disk, the blocks of the file were laid out according to one of two strategies: contiguous, where the logical blocks of the file were laid out in consecutive physical blocks on disk, or random-blocks, where blocks were placed at random physical locations.7 A real file system would be somewhere between the two.
+As a validation, however, we experimented with a compromise random-tracks layout.
+In this layout, we chose a random set of physical tracks, and placed blocks consecutively within each track.
+We found our results to be qualitatively similar, and quantitatively between the contiguous and random-blocks layouts, so we only treat the two extremes here.

 The access patterns.
 Our read- and write-access patterns differed in the way the array elements (records) were mapped into CP memories.
-We chose to evaluate the array-distribution possibilities available in High-Performance Fortran [HPF93, dBC93], as shown in Figure 2.
-Thus, elements in each dimension of the array could be mapped entirely to one CP (NONE), distributed among CPs in contiguous blocks (BLOCK; note this is a different "block" than the file system "block"), or distributed roundrobin among the CPs (CYCLIC).
-We name the patterns using a shorthand beginning with r for reading and w for writing; the r names are shown in Figure 2.
-There was one additional pattern, ra (ALL, not shown), which corresponds to all CPs reading the entire file, leading to multiple copies of the file in memory.
-A few patterns are redundant in our configuration (rnn $\equiv$ rn, rnc $\equiv$ rc, rbn $\equiv$ rb) and were not actually used.
+We chose to evaluate the array-distribution possibilities available in High-Performance Fortran [HPF93, dBC93], as shown in Figure 3.
+Thus, elements in each dimension of the array could be mapped entirely to one CP (NONE), distributed among CPs in contiguous blocks (BLOCK; note this is a different "block" than the file system "block"), or distributed round-robin among the CPs (CYCLIC).
+We name the patterns using a shorthand